Exposing the Enemy and Going Forth with the Truth

 Spiritual Application: A Christian minister will be judged, not for how popular he is, and not for the number of followers, converts, or students he claims, but for his obedience to the Lord, and for how well he managed the resources God gave him.

 Since the Super Bowl era began in the NFL, the Dallas Cowboys have had many quarterbacks, but only four really elite ones: Roger Staubach, Troy Aikman, Danny White, and Tony Romo.
 All four can boast impressive statistics: quarterback rating; completion percentage, yards passing, touchdown passes, etc. However, to date, only two of those four are considered to be truly “great:” Staubach and Aikman.
 And that is not because they had the most impressive statistics.
 It is because they consistently got their team in the end zone, and won games.
-They are the only 2 on the list with Super Bowl victories – 2 for Staubach and 3 for Aikman.
+They are the only two on the list with Super Bowl victories – 2 for Staubach and 3 for Aikman.

 Bottom line: Quarterback is a glamorous position.
 Quarterbacks are lauded for performing well.
-But statistics don’t mean much, if your team doesn’t win the game.
+But statistics don’t mean much if your team doesn’t win the game.

 Christian ministers are not playing a game.
 We will ultimately be “winners,” but even that victory will not be credited to us – it will be because of, and redound to the glory of, our great Lord.

 However, Christian ministers, like NFL quarterbacks, will be judged.
 Romans 14:10 tells us that “we shall all stand before the judgment seat of Christ.”
-Unbelievers will stand before God’s Great White Throne in judgment, and then be cast into the lake of fire.
-(Revelation 20:15) Believers will stand before the judgment seat of Christ.
+Unbelievers will stand before God’s Great White Throne in judgment, and then be cast into the lake of fire (Revelation 20:15).
+Believers will stand before the judgment seat of Christ.

 For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.